• 22 S. State St. Clearfield, UT 84015

 Online: Apply for WIC or request an appointment here.

-• Supplemental Foods: WIC is a supplemental food program, which means we only provide part of the food your body needs to stay healthy.
-The foods provided are chosen because they are economical and provide certain nutrients you need, such as: calcium, iron, Vitamins A, C, D, and protein.
+• Food Benefits: The program covers items like cheese, yogurt, whole wheat breads, fresh produce, and formula.
+WIC is a supplemental food program, which means we only provide part of the food your body need to stay healthy.
+The foods provided are chosen because they are economical and provide certain nutrients you need, such as: Calcium, Iron, Vitamins A, C, D, and Protein.

 For help using your eWIC card, please visit: wic.utah.gov/ewic-info/.
 Here you can find helpful videos in English and Spanish.